Silver Centenary: Construction

-Collopy indicated that Ford would need to register the plane and suggested strengthening of the undercarriage.
-Ford made the modifications and painted the first part of the aircraft registration on the plane.
-In June 1930 Ford notified the CAA that the plane was ready for its maiden flight.
+Collopy indicated that Ford would need to register the aircraft, and suggested strengthening of the undercarriage.
+Ford made the modifications, and painted the first part of the aircraft registration on the plane.
+In June 1930 Ford notified the CAA that the aircraft was ready for its maiden flight.
 Piloted by Captain C.H.
-Nesbitt of Western Air Services, the flight took place on 1 July 1930.
-The plane was towed from the powerhouse along the main street of Beverley to Benson's paddock, and most of the town turned out to watch, although the shire council voiced its disapproval at Ford for taking such a risk.
+Nesbit of Western Air Services, the flight took place on 1 July 1930.
+The aircraft was towed from the powerhouse along the main street of Beverley to Benson's paddock, and most of the town turned out to watch, although the shire council voiced its disapproval at Ford for taking such a risk.